 Many employees could benefit from packaging a vehicle due to the tax treatment of this item.
 You can package a new or used car and all the running costs including fuel, insurance, registration, servicing etc.

 Further costs than can be salary packaged via Selectus or Salpac include private mortgage and rent payments, and health insurance.
 Staff should note that there is a ceiling on the total amounts that can be cost-effectively packaged.
 If this limit is exceeded, salary packaging will almost certainly cost staff more than paying for items with after-tax earnings.

-Staff should note that this guide note has been provided for general information purposes only and does not take into account individual circumstances.
-Staff should consider their own circumstances or consult a licensed financial adviser prior to making any salary packaging decisions.
+Staff should note that this guide has been provided for general information purposes only and does not take into account individual circumstances.
+Staff should consider their own circumstances or consult a licensed financial advisor prior to making any salary packaging decisions.